NXP-AVS-workshop/NXP-AVS-workshop/_posts/2012-12-25-5-launch-setup-script.md

 layout: nil
 ---

-1. On your laptop's TeraTerm console, run the **SetupAVS.sh** script by typing './setupAVS.sh' from the Alexa_SDK directory.
+1. On your laptop's TeraTerm console, navigate to the Alexa_SDK directory to run the **SetupAVS.sh** script:

+'cd Alexa_SDK
+./setupAVS.sh'

 ![](assets/____________.png)